 Directions

-- Prepping the Meatballs: In a large mixing bowl, combine the ground beef, breadcrumbs, Parmesan cheese, parsley, egg, minced garlic, salt, and pepper.
-Mix until just combined.
-Form the mixture into meatballs, approximately 1 to 1.5 inches in diameter.
+- Prepping the Meatballs: In a big bowl mix ground beef, breadcrumbs, Parmesan cheese, parsley, egg, minced garlic, salt and pepper.
+Mix just enough so its all combined.
+Shape into balls about 1 to 1.5 inches across.
+Dont worry if they not perfect circles.

-- Layering in the Crockpot: Place the browned or raw meatballs into the crockpot.
-Pour marinara sauce over the meatballs, ensuring they are well-coated.
+- Layering in the Crockpot: Place browned or raw meatballs into the crockpot.
+Pour marinara sauce over them so they’re all covered.

-- Cooking Time: Cover the crockpot and cook on low for 6-8 hours or on high for 3-4 hours, until the meatballs are cooked through and tender.
+- Cooking Time: Cover and cook on low for 6–8 hours or on high for 3–4 hours, until meatballs are cooked through and tender.

-- Serving Suggestions: Serve the meatballs over cooked pasta, in a sub sandwich for sliders, or on their own as an appetizer.
-Garnish with fresh parsley or grated cheese for an added touch.
+- Serving Suggestions: Serve over pasta, in sub sandwiches, or on their own as appetizers.
+Sprinkle extra parsley or grated cheese on top if you like.

 Advice for Perfect Meatballs